 \section{Can We Do Even Better?}

-The idea of L-lag coupling clearly has opened multiple avenues for future research.
+The idea of L-lag coupling has opened multiple avenues for future research.
 The use of control variates is just one of them.
-Although the practical gain is small or possibly even negative when we take into account the increased computation for computing the control variates, the theoretical gain is very intriguing, because it is truly a free lunch.
-That is, we obtain a theoretically superior bound without imposing any additional assumption.
-This naturally raises a question: is our bound the best possible without further conditions?
+Although the practical gain is small or possibly even negative when we take into account the increased computation when computing the control variates, the theoretical gain is intriguing, because we obtain a theoretically superior bound without imposing any additional assumptions.
+This naturally raises the question of whether our bound is the best possible without further conditions.
 We do not know.
-We do not even know how to study theoretically such a question, because as far as we are aware of, this is the first time a better distance bound is obtained by constructing a more efficient Monte Carlo estimator.
-Whereas seeking other more efficient estimators seems to be a natural direction, we must keep in mind that they would incur additional computational cost, and hence they are not free lunch.
-Therefore, there is no logical implication that we can keep getting more free theoretical lunch.
+We do not even know how to study such a question theoretically, because to the best of our knowledge, this is the first time a tighter \textit{theoretical bound} has been obtained by a better \textit{empirical estimator}.
+Whereas seeking other more efficient estimators seems to be a natural direction, we must keep in mind that they would likely incur additional computational costs.

-One plausible direction is to go beyond linearly combining mean-zero control variates, though we have not been able to land anything useful.
-We certainly invite interested readers to seek better (theoretical) free lunch.
-But even without seeking better bounds, our current bounds already offer the opportunity to investigate fresh perspectives for optimizing an MCMC kernel using adaptive ideas and we intend to pursue these in our second tour.
+One plausible direction is to go beyond linearly combining mean-zero control variates, although we had no success so far.
+However, even without seeking better bounds, our current bounds already offer the opportunity to investigate fresh perspectives for optimizing an MCMC kernel using adaptive ideas, and we intend to pursue these in future research.